-The awards are open to overseas students undertaking a research degree and may be held in any field of study.
+The awards are open to overseas students commencing a PhD in any field of study in 2015-2016.

 Applicants must be liable to pay tuition fees at the rate applicable to overseas students and must have already applied for admission to a full-time PhD research programme of study.

 Applicants must be of outstanding academic merit and research potential.

 Although candidates with an upper second class honours Bachelor's degree (or the overseas equivalent) can be considered, in order to be competitive you should really have a first class Bachelor's degree supplemented by an excellent Master's degree.

 Other factors such as financial status, nationality and the proposed field of study are not taken into account.

 The University of Edinburgh will not generally consider candidates who have already obtained a PhD, or formal equivalent, as a result of direct research training.

 Students already on programme can not be considered for these awards.

 Please also note that if you have applied for consecutive registration where you will start your Master's programme of study in 2015 and your PhD the following year in 2016, that you will not be eligible to apply for an award in 2015.